 Majora embodies the American Dream.
 She has continually set new standards of excellence with projects in her South Bronx community, while expanding her reach nationally and internationally.
 Her philanthropic pursuits and business interests have all pointed toward greater self-esteem and economic potential for low-income people everywhere.

 Follow her on twitter at @MajoraCarter and on facebook.com/majoracarter

 Additional Tech Related info:

 Majora is Co-Founder & CEO of StartUpBox.SouthBronx (sbsq.org).
-This enterprise-generating project is seeding the ground for community participation in accessible and lucrative economic growth trends for the 21st century.
-In 2012, Majora was one of BusinessInsider.com’s ‘Silicon Alley 100’, a strong supporter and participant of DigitalUndivided.com / #Focus100, and one of Goldman-Sachs ‘100 Most Intriguing Entrepreneurs’.
-She will be speaking at NYC’s very own Etsy.com’s #HelloEtsy conference, May 23, 2013.
+This enterprise-generating project is seeding the ground for community participation in accessible & lucrative economic growth trends for the 21st century.
+In 2012, Majora was one of BusinessInsider.com’s ‘Silicon Alley 100’, a strong supporter and participant of DigitalUndivided.com #Focus100, and one of Goldman-Sachs ‘100 Most Intriguing Entrepreneurs’.
+She delivered a keynote address at NYC’s very own Etsy.com’s #HelloEtsy conference, May 23, 2013.

-In 2007, while at the helm of Sustainable South Bronx, Majora Carter brought MIT’s first ever Mobile Fab-Lab (digital fabrication laboratory) to the South Bronx where it served as an early iteration of the “Maker-Space” found elsewhere today.
-It drew residents and visitors together in the South Bronx for creative collaborations.
-In July 2013, Majora will be a featured speaker at M.I.T. for Platform.org as she continues to drive the financial currents seeking out diversity & innovation, into the communities left out of previous economic booms.
+In 2007, while at the helm of Sustainable South Bronx, Majora Carter brought MIT’s first ever Mobile Fab-Lab (digital fabrication laboratory) to the South Bronx where it served as an early iteration of the “Maker-Spaces” found elsewhere today.
+The project drew residents and visitors together in the South Bronx for creative collaborations.
+In July 2013, Majora was a featured speaker at M.I.T. for Platform.org – continuing to drive financial resources that seek out diversity & innovation, into the communities left out of previous economic booms.